 In reality, however, avant-garde characterizes any movement in art that seeks to bring about innovation, stylistic change, or social reform through the use of art.

-Avant-garde can be any art that is responsible for bringing about an expansion of our psyche, consciousness, ideas, and breaks the established practices of any given era.
+Avant-garde can be any art that is responsible for bringing about an expansion of our psyche, consciousness, and ideas and breaks the established practices of any given era.